Policy Name:

 a.

-probationers performing community service in the Service Assistance Program.
+extending coverage for probationers performing community service in the Service

-The Court maintained an electronic roster, which listed probationers’ names,
+Assistance Program.
+The Court maintained an electronic roster, which listed

-types of work being done, and hours worked.
-In case of a probationer’s work-related
+probationers' names, types of work being done, and hours worked.
+In case of a

 b.

-covered under the U-69 contract for coverage?
+Was the probationer covered under the U-69 contract for coverage?
 Yes.
-Workers’ compensation

-coverage was active because the public employer appropriately completed
+Workers' compensation coverage was active because the public employer

-contract coverage initiation procedures.
-The court verified that the
+appropriately completed contract coverage initiation procedures.
+The court

 4.